Fatimaty/Human-pose-Estimation/README.md

 ## Notes
 - COCO **17 keypoints** are used.
 See `utils_vis.py` for the names and the skeleton connections.
 - The `--score` flag filters out low-confidence detections.
-- You can extend this repo with tracking, action recognition, or pose analytics.